-Why are my emails being sent to spam - A guide for startups using GSuite
+Why are my emails being sent to spam - a guide for GSuite

 “This email to an investor was marked as spam!
 They only noticed it by accident.
 Why is this happening?”